 How Contractors Can Get Help With Job Costing and Project Costing In QuickBooks Accounting?

-Job costing and project costing In QuickBooks, when we are accounting for contractors, the first thing we want to do is understand your profit margins and how you are spending money.
+Job costing in Quickbooks and project costing In QuickBooks, when we are accounting for contractors, the first thing we want to do is understand your profit margins and how you are spending money.

 However, it is even more important for our big projects to know how you performed specifically on that project, and luckily QuickBooks Online makes that easy!

 First and foremost, let us go over some parameters.
 Working with all the pros the contractors that we do, I have found that there is a point where you might be overdoing the project costing.
-If you are highly service driven with small service calls here and there for a few hundred or even a thousand dollars, then project costing will be overkill.
+In a highly service-driven business with small service calls for several hundred dollars to a thousand dollars, project costing won’t make sense.
 The amount of time you will have to put into it to cost every job will never pay off.
 As such, I recommend all of my clients not cost any job for $1,500 or less, anything over that though we want as much detail as we can.

 Set up a project in QuickBooks Online

 Once we determine if you need to do job Costing or Project costing on the job, we need to set up the project in QuickBooks.
 Typically with contractors, we consider it Job Costing in QuickBooks calls them Projects.
 In setting up a project, we must first make sure there is a customer for that project set up in QuickBooks.
 From there, we can add a new project from the projects page.
 This is very important as, unlike customers, you can only start a new project from the Projects page, not directly from an invoice.